01

 Regression tests (51 tests, 7 categories): Automated bash script that tests live infrastructure: service health (HTTP endpoints), vault search across 6 vaults, tool definitions in TypeScript, HITL policy enforcement, security posture (git history, env files, port exposure, container user), voice pipeline (STT/TTS/Force Field), and file existence.
 Results exported as JSON for the ops dashboard.

 What's missing (the gap): No CI/CD pipeline.
 No automated runs on push.
 No concurrency testing.
 No load testing.
 No degraded-state testing.
 No mutation testing.
 No fuzz testing on vault binary format.
 These are the production hardening deliverables.
+A complete security testing framework spec is now ready (spec/security-testing-framework-v1.md) covering all of these gaps with exact commands, tools, and pass/fail criteria.

-P3AK Vault (Rust)413 tests
+P3AK Vault (Rust)455 tests

 BayouClaw (Shell)9 suites